Popup Setting in MultiSelect

 OnClose event

-The OnClose event triggers before the popup is closed.
-If you cancel this event, the popup will remain open.
+The OnClose event triggers before the popup closes.
+If canceled, the popup remains open.

 • RAZOR